Skip to content

 Carry the work onward

 From the one schema the rest of the workflow follows.
-You can extract a clean DOI list, compare two harvests to see what changed, summarise growth over time and draw it, compare how sub-topics move within a literature, read fuller records, and export to a reference manager.
+You can extract a clean DOI list, compare two harvests to see what changed, summarise growth over time and draw it, compare how sub-topics move within a literature, read fuller records, export to a reference manager, and write the search up for a methods section.

 Each of these has its own guide.
 Building a reference set covers DOIs and export to BibTeX and RIS.
 Tracking change over time covers comparing two retrievals.
 Analysing a literature covers trends, top sources and authors, and abstracts.
 Comparing topics covers the share of a reference literature each sub-topic holds over time.
+Author keywords and references covers retrieving a document's own keywords and reference list, and assembling a minimal corpus from them, both at a materially different quota cost from an ordinary search.
+Search plans and quota covers the resumable harvest and the PRISMA-S record of the search.
 The code-free app does all of it through a browser tab, with no code at all.